teiniker/teiniker-lectures-computerscience/datastructures+algorithms/datastructures/hash-table/README.md

 A hash table is a data structure that implements an **associative array**, a structure that can **map keys to values**.

-A hash table uses a **hash function** to compute an index into an **array of buckets** or slots, from which the desired value can be found.
+We use a **hash function** to compute an index into an **array of buckets** or slots, from which the desired value can be found.

 ## Hash Function

-The hash function takes a key and returns an index in the array.
+The hash function takes a `key` and returns an index in the array.

 This function is a simple hash function, often used in hash tables or similar data structures.
-It maps an integer key to a valid index within a fixed range (dimension).
+It maps an integer `key` to a valid index within a fixed range (`dimension`).

 ```C
 size_t hash_value(size_t dimension, int key)